|

 5. Auto Discovery

-of your website.
-Many RSS aggregators include an auto-discovery
+header of your website.
+Many RSS aggregators include

-feature, which allows them to automatically detect when
+an auto-discovery feature, which allows them to automatically

-a website offers an RSS feed.
-So, if your website visitors
+detect when a website offers an RSS feed.
+So, if your

-know that an RSS feed for your content is available from
+they will instantly know that an RSS feed for your content

 6. Favicon